Bamboo, a Bully Plant

 You may be thinking, “Yes, well, that’s because bamboo runs.”
 And yes, bamboo does run, like crazy.
 It’s a grass.
 It will get into the cracks of your sidewalk, it will grow into your lawn, and most annoying of all, it will jump beneath your fence line into your neighbor’s yard.
 This will make your neighbor quietly sad and/or loudly frustrated.
 I have seen it happen many, many times.
 At clients’ houses and at my own.
-My neighbor, who is a nice enough person, has bamboo alongside her house and our fence line.
+My neighbor, who is a super nice person, has bamboo alongside our fence line.
 Every year, without fail, and despite the bamboo barrier I had installed years ago, it comes across where the barrier ends.
-Give it a teeny bit of light and water, and boom, those goofy, pointy stalks are shooting into pretty perennials.
+Give it a teeny bit of light and water, and boom, those pointy stalks are shooting into the pretty perennials.

 Does this look like a gardener’s dream come true?

 Here’s another mild horror story.
-A client of mine, a fine, upstanding guy, must get out his sawzall every year and cut out the stiff, curling starts of timber bamboo that come through his soil from his neighbor’s yard.
+A client of mine, a fine, upstanding guy, must get out his sawzall every year and cut out the stiff curling starts of timber bamboo that come through his soil from his neighbor’s yard.
 With not even ten feet between the two houses, there is a huge stand of timber bamboo.
 It’s super tall.
 The trunks look like solid stone.
 It reminds me of the enormous, forest trees they had sword fights in in Crouching Tiger, Hidden Dragon.
 The monstrosity tops both my client and his neighbor’s houses, blocks out all sun, and does little for privacy.
 And did I mention it sheds like an overheated dog in August?

 Which brings me to my main point.
 Bamboo is not a good plant to use for screens, not because it grows in an out-of-control, eerie, sci-fi movie sort of way, but because of these other reasons: